mtazzari/uvplot/README.rst

 ======
 uvplot
 ======
-A simple package to make nice plots of deprojected interferometric visibilities, often called **uvplot** s.
+A simple package to make nice plots of deprojected interferometric visibilities, often called **uvplots**.
+It can be installed inside the `NRAO CASA package <https://casa.nrao.edu/>`_ (see instructions below) and has functionalities to export visibilities from the MS Table format to ASCII.

 .. image:: https://travis-ci.org/mtazzari/uvplot.svg?branch=master